WHAT IS JUNGIAN ANALYSIS?

 Any life circumstance that blocks one from their fullness and depth of meaning can be a good starting point for Jungian Analysis.
 However, there is no one particular form of therapy that works for everyone.
 Different people have different needs.
 If you're looking for short-term solution focused work, I'm happy to work with you as a clinical counsellor who is trained in those conventional psychotherapeutic methods.
 But the core of Jungian analysis is a deeper process that takes time to circumambulate the soul with a patient and watchful eye and heart.
 Together we will honour the stirrings of the psyche by paying close attention to your dreams and the images that arise in your life, both internal and external.
 We’ll observe patterns in your life that may have historical trajectories and we’ll work with the charged energy centres (ie. ‘complexes) that may have been unconsciously running your life behind the scenes.
 As Jung succinctly stated, “those who look outside dream, while those who look inside awaken.”

-I am a Zurich-trained Jungian Analyst and I did my PhD-Equivalent training at the CG Jung Institute Zürich in Switzerland.
+I am a Zurich-trained Jungian Analyst and I did my training at the CG Jung Institute Zürich in Switzerland.

 WHAT TRAINING DOES A JUNGIAN ANALYST HAVE?

 Jungian analytic training involves a rigorous 5 - 7 year post-masters program at an accredited Jungian training institute.
-The institute where I’ve trained is the original CG Jung Institute Zurich, which is accredited by UNESCO as a PhD-equivalent post-graduate training and by the Swiss Charta for Psychotherapy and is a member of the American Board for Accreditation of Psychoanalysis (ABAP) and the National Association for the Advancement of Psychoanalysis (NAAP) New York, NY.
+The institute where I’ve trained is the original CG Jung Institute Zurich, which is accredited by the Swiss Charta for Psychotherapy and is a member of the American Board for Accreditation of Psychoanalysis (ABAP) and the National Association for the Advancement of Psychoanalysis (NAAP) New York, NY.
 Typical professional training is generally considered to be the foundation for the further training of becoming a Jungian analyst and many analysts in training, including myself, are already licensed practitioners of conventional psychotherapy.
 Training to become a Jungian analyst includes study, not only of the principles of depth psychology, but also of creative expressions of the unconscious such as dreams, art, mythology, literature and fairy tales, as well as related disciplines such as comparative religion and anthropology.
 In addition, training to become a Jungian analyst involves extensive clinical supervision and personal analysis for many years, which is intended to further prepare the analyst for their work by deepening their inner experience and self-knowledge.